Loading

 Statements and positions

-France has spoken on explosive weapons in populated areas at several UN Security Council open debates on the protection of civilians in armed conflict: in May 2017, France spoke about its use of explosive weapons in populated areas in contexts like Libya, Mali, and the Levant, insisting that their “very strict rules of engagement make possible the prevention of humanitarian consequences of our operations using explosive weapons in populated areas, in accordance with international humanitarian law.”10 More recently, in May 2023, France urged states to sign the Political Declaration11 a call it repeated during the 202312 and 202413 UN General Assembly First Committee.
+France has spoken on explosive weapons in populated areas at several UN Security Council open debates on the protection of civilians in armed conflict: in May 2017, France spoke about its use of explosive weapons in populated areas in contexts like Libya, Mali, and the Levant, insisting that their “very strict rules of engagement make possible the prevention of humanitarian consequences of our operations using explosive weapons in populated areas, in accordance with international humanitarian law.”
+10 More recently, in May 2023, France urged states to sign the Political Declaration 11 a call it repeated during the 2023 12 and 2024 13 UN General Assembly First Committee those same years.

-As a member of the Group of Friends on Protection of Civilians, France has supported statements at the UN Security Council stressing the importance of respecting IHL and the need to enhance the protection of civilians.18 At the 2024 UN Security Council open debate on the protection of civilians, the Group highlighted the harm caused by explosive weapons in populated areas across ongoing conflicts, and stressed that “the effective protection of civilians and civilian objects must be made a strategic priority in the planning and conduct of military operations.”
-To that end, the Political Declaration was identified as providing “practical tools that ensure that protection is real and effective.”19 The Group of Friends of Action on Conflict and Hunger, which France is a member of, also strongly welcomed the Political Declaration, called on other states to join it, and said that the Oslo Conference will provide a critical opportunity to make progress in implementing the Declaration20.
+As a member of the Group of Friends on Protection of Civilians, France has supported statements at the UN Security Council stressing the importance of respecting IHL and the need to enhance the protection of civilians.
+19 At the 2024 UN Security Council open debate on the protection of civilians, the Group highlighted the harm caused by explosive weapons in populated areas across ongoing conflicts and stressed that “the effective protection of civilians and civilian objects must be made a strategic priority in the planning and conduct of military operations.”
+To that end, the Political Declaration was identified as providing “practical tools that ensure that protection is real and effective,” a sentiment the Group echoed at the 2025 debate where it flagged the Political Declaration as a tool that “plays a critical role in the protection of civilians” and encouraged states to consider endorsing.
+20 In 2023, the Group of Friends of Action on Conflict and Hunger, which France is also a member of, also strongly welcomed the Political Declaration, called on other states to join it, and said that the Oslo Conference will provide a critical opportunity to make progress in implementing the Declaration.
+21 In 2025, the Group said that “overly permissive interpretations of the rules of international humanitarian law are undermining their key objective, that is, the protection of civilians and civilian objects” and, referencing Gaza, decried the “immense civilian harm has been caused by Israel’s indiscriminate use of explosive weapons in densely populated areas and its obstruction of life-saving aid”.
+In closing, it urged states to “work for the universal endorsement and implementation of the Political Declaration”.
+22

 Implementation of the Political Declaration

-In February 2024, INEW and EWM conducted a state survey into endorser states' national efforts to disseminate and implement the Political Declaration.
-In the survey, France reported that it had disseminated the Political Declaration through internal notes to the appropriate entities, but did not name these.
-France stated that the Ministry for Europe and Foreign Affairs and Armed Forces is responsible for the implementation of the Declaration.
-France stated that internal meetings on the Political Declaration and its implementation have been organised with appropriate entities21.
+In February 2024, INEW and EWM conducted a survey into endorser states' national efforts to disseminate and implement the Political Declaration; and in May 2025 EWM conducted a second survey.
+23 In these surveys, France reported that it had disseminated the Political Declaration through internal notes to and held internal meetings with ‘appropriate entities’, but did not name these.
+France also reported that it has designated a focal point for overseeing efforts to implement the Declaration, namely an Editor, at the Directorate of Strategic, Security and Disarmament Affairs with the Ministry for Europe and Foreign Affairs.
+24

-Upon a question of whether France had reviewed existing laws, policies, practices or similar relevant to the protection of civilians to identify areas where further policy development was necessary to meet the Declaration’s commitments, it stated that its Armed Forces undertake a continuous process of reviewing procedures and doctrines based upon feedback, lessons from past operations as well as the evolution of international documents.
-France identified multiple policies and doctrines that could be used to help the implementation of the Declaration, including its military operations law manual, joint publication on collateral damage, joint doctrine on civil-military cooperation and joint publication on explosive weapons22.
+Regarding a review of existing laws, policies, practices or similar relevant to the protection of civilians to identify areas where further policy development was necessary to meet the Declaration’s commitments, France reported that its Armed Forces undertake a continuous process of reviewing procedures and doctrines based upon feedback, lessons from past operations as well as the evolution of international documents.
+France cited the Manual of the Law of Military Operations (2022) as the main policy in relation to the use of explosive weapons in populated areas and referenced a series of interservice doctrine publications that cover collateral damage, civil-military cooperation, and explosive remnants of war.
+25

 1. ‘Towards a Political Declaration on the Use of Explosive Weapons in Populated Areas: States Need to Ensure that Expressed Commitments Translate into Real Impacts on the Ground’.
 Reaching Critical Will.
 2019. https://reachingcriticalwill.org/news/latest-news/14451-towards-a-political-declaration-on-the-use-of-explosive-wepons-in-populated-areas-states-need-to-ensure-that-expressed-commitments-translate-into-real-impacts-on-the-ground